1102131860/MEC202/README.md

 <li> The Ardunio_ESP32 folder holds the code for camera, GPS, Gad sensor connected with ESP32-Wroom </li>

-<li> The STM32 folder holds the GMS text, voice alarm, OLED which are drived by STM32F1 board <li>
+<li> The STM32 folder holds the GMS text, voice alarm, OLED which are drived by STM32F1 board </li>